 Winner by 21%

-Acquia rates % higher than OpenText on Sentiment Culture Ratings vs OpenText Ratings based on looking at 1064 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Are you typically excited about going to work each day?" and "How do your customers perceive your company?".
+Acquia rates % higher than OpenText on Sentiment Culture Ratings vs OpenText Ratings based on looking at 1070 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What's going wrong and how can it be improved?" and "What makes you most happy at work?".